Passing 8,000 and looking to the future…what will 2013 bring you?

 Or you start to play ‘spot the fantasy fan’ – a fun game which entails eyeing everyone coming into the shop and trying to place which section they’ll head for.
 Even though I’ve only done 4 signings so far (my amazing book launch at Octavia’s Bookshop and three lovely Waterstones branches to date, with more going right up to Christmas) I’m getting pretty good at this detective game.

 But the frustration comes, if you see someone heading and then lingering in the fantasy section and before you can get a chance to talk to them, they’ve left the shop carrying a Robert Jordan, G.R.R.
 Martin, Robin Hobb, David Brett and walked straight past you without noticing…despite the 7ft banner next to you!
-You could try a net or lasso, but I wouldn’t recommend it! :P
+You could try a net or lasso, but I wouldn’t recommend it! 😛

-Then, may get the ones who have no intention of buying your book but haven’t had a decent conversation with anyone in a while and as you’re just sitting there doing nothing, how about a chat?
+Then, you get the ones who have no intention of buying your book but haven’t had a decent conversation with anyone in a while and as you’re just sitting there doing nothing, how about a chat?
 You know what?
 Always be gracious and grateful…at the very least you are talking to someone and look busy – this is good!
 Unless of course they stop you from engaging with those who really are interested in buying your book.
 Tricky.

 Then, you get the good stuff, the reason you are there, putting yourself through this…the interested person…what a thrill!
 The person or people who ask questions, are really engaged when you tell them about the story, who ask about when and why you started writing it, your inspirations and in my case, those who get totally enthralled with my illustrations.